trueheart78/trueheart78.com/games.md

 1. Tales of Berseria (PS4) [44.5hr]
 1. Yakuza: Like a Dragon (XSX) [45.0hr]
 1. OCTOPATH TRAVELER (XB1) [60.5hr] :green_heart:
+   * Attempted and jettisoned on Switch.
+   * Want to see it with a different main character.

 <!-- unplayed:end -->